Complete Guide to PCB Trace Width

 Rounding Up

 Traces are current-carrying paths on a printed circuit board.
 Interestingly, they can connect electronic components to various connectors on PCBs.
-However, current traces can generate immense heat due to the electricity flowing through them, inadvertently increasing the overall board temperature.
+However, current traces can generate immense heat due to the electricity flowing through them, inadvertently increasing the board temperature.

 Avatar photo